hashrocket/gatling/README.md

 ```
 Ensure your elixir project can build a release with [Exrm](https://github.com/bitwalker/exrm)

-Add a file to the root of your project named `domains` and  list  all  domains that will point to this project
+Add a file to the root of your project named `domains` and  list  all  domains that will point to this project.
+See an example [here](https://github.com/hashrocket/gatling/tree/master/test/sample_project)

 In your `config/prod.exs` change `cache_static_manifest` to and make sure your `port` configuration uses an environment variable called `PORT`(Gatling will set this for you automatically):